Voultapher/doctest-parallel-experiment/results.md

   discrepancies.
 - Given a sufficient quantity of doctests, iterative `cargo t` will become slow, no matter how little content is tested.
+- Windows is maybe not the best OS for software development.
+- Comparing `cargo t --test it` vs `cargo t --doc`, and assuming the doctest build doesn't get cached, and that compiling the doctests takes a similar amount of time as the integration test binary, we get a "run as individual processes" overhead of ~1s on Linux and ~3s on Windows for 1k doc-tests.

 ## Repro